 Institute a culture of default transparency at ICANN, including guidelines for when it is acceptable to classify information, requirements for logging decisions to classify information and procedure for de-classifying information;

-Improve diversity in all its aspects at all levels of the organization.
+Improve diversity in all its aspects at all levels of the organization; and

-QUESTION:
+Enhancements to ICANN's whistleblower policy.

+Proposed additional paragraph: The CCWG-Accountability will take into account the community’s feedback arising from this report and the ongoing analysis of ICANN’s accountability as it continues to develop Work Stream 2.
+It is important to note that as a result, the above list of topics for Work Stream 2 is not fixed and additional issues may be dealt with in Work Stream 2.

+QUESTIONS AND OPEN ISSUES:

-19) The CCWG seeks input from the community regarding its proposed work plan for the CCWG Accountability Work Stream 2?
+19) The CCWG-Accountability seeks input from the community regarding its proposed work plan for the CCWG-Accountability Accountability Work Stream 2?
 If need be, please clarify what amendments would be needed.

 5) Implementation Plan Including Timing